Read This First

 Prompt 4: Expand on the most common arguments invoked in opposition to the notion that mind is fundamental.

-The section works by contrast: The Argument from Integration with the Physical World as a supporting reason.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: The Argument from Integration with the Physical World as a supporting reason.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The anchors here are The Argument from Integration with the Physical World, Schools of Thought on Consciousness, and Expand on the most common arguments invoked in defense of the notion.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep The Argument from Integration with the Physical World, Schools of Thought on Consciousness, and Expand on the most common arguments invoked in defense of the notion in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Argument